‘Keeping Up With The Kardashians’ Scott Disick Screams At Corey Gamble Over Incident With Daughter Penelope

 — Kardashians on E! (@KUWTK) September 16, 2019

-People Magazine reported that the momager of the Kardashian clan, who had previously been wed to Robert Kardashian and Caitlyn Jenner (when she was known as Bruce Jenner), may never tie the knot with her much younger beau.
+People Magazine reported that the momager of the Kardashian clan, who was previously wed to Robert Kardashian and Caitlyn Jenner (when she was known as Bruce Jenner), may never tie the knot with her much younger beau.

 Class….wrapped in Dolce & Gabbana neck to toe. #amfARCannes #france2014 Uncle nephew @justinbieber pic.twitter.com/eNymOZmUMf